Title

 Republic Act No. 9850 declares Arnis as the National Martial Art and Sport of the Philippines, aiming to foster patriotism and nationalism through the prioritization of education, science and technology, arts and culture, and sports.

-The State policy is to inculcate patriotism, nationalism, and appreciation of national heroes and symbols, prioritize education, science and technology, arts and culture, and sports to foster patriotism and nationalism, accelerate social progress, and promote total human liberation and development.
+To inculcate patriotism, nationalism, appreciation of national heroes and symbols; and to prioritize education, science and technology, arts and culture, and sports to foster patriotism and nationalism, accelerate social progress, and promote total human liberation and development.

-Arnis is defined as an indigenous Filipino martial art and sport characterized by swinging and twirling movements, striking, thrusting, and parrying techniques for defense and offense, usually done with one or two sticks or similar implements, or with bare hands and feet, following similar principles as those with canes.
+Arnis (also known as Eskrima, Kali, Garrote, and other names) is an indigenous Filipino martial art and sport characterized by swinging and twirling movements with striking, thrusting, and parrying techniques for defense and offense, usually using one or two sticks or similar implements or bare hands and feet, following the same principles as with the canes.

-Any law, decree, executive order, rule, or regulation that conflicts or is inconsistent with this Act is repealed, amended, or modified accordingly.
+Yes.
+Section 5 provides that any provision of law, decree, executive order, rule, or regulation in conflict or inconsistent with the provisions and/or purposes of the Act is repealed, amended, or modified accordingly.

-The Act took effect fifteen (15) days after its complete publication in the Official Gazette or in at least two newspapers of general circulation.
+It takes effect fifteen (15) days after its complete publication in the Official Gazette or in at least two (2) newspapers of general circulation.

 Analyze Cases Smarter, Faster